fischi20/ILamp/README.md

 ## Setup
   - install all the required packages
   - copy config.example.json to config.json and fill in all the data
+  - if you have a sensehat to a rasberry connected, remove the commented sensehat code and run it.
+    It's in a a comment because without a sensehat it would make the entire app crash
   - run the application with the following command
   ```sh
   python main.py